annemedia/annika/README.md

 - ann.lg.variableResource(key, variablesarray) - Replaces placeholders in a string with provided values.

 #### Design Philosophy
-ANNIKA_LANGSET is intentionally kept lightweight and generic.
+`ANNIKA_LANGSET` is intentionally kept lightweight and generic.
 It serves as a foundation for managing all text and lookup data in your application, making it easy to support multiple languages, maintain consistency, and keep copy separate from business logic.
 It integrates naturally with Subroutines, validation messages, modals, and widgets, helping keep your UI text centralized and maintainable.

 ### ANNIKA_VALIDATION

-`ANNIKA_VALIDATION` is a flexible, declarative validation engine for ANNIKA.
+`ANNIKA_VALIDATION` is a flexible, declarative validation engine for `ANNIKA`.
 It allows developers to define validation rules directly on DOM elements using a simple `validate` attribute, while providing centralized error handling and user feedback.

 **namespace: ann.val**